 Thanksgiving is my absolute favorite holiday.
 Food, friends, family, and football!
-Sadly, the holiday flies by in a flash, and is often taken for granted.
+Sadly, the holiday flies by in a flash and is often taken for granted.
 This season, we encourage you to lengthen the celebrations over the month of November and weigh in on what you are truly thankful for.

 There are a lot of great ways to show your appreciation and thanks.
 Teach your children what being thankful looks like and lead by example.
 Start or end each day of November going around the table at supper sharing what you are thankful for.
 This is also a great family bonding activity.

 We know one of the best things about Thanksgiving Day is the football game.
 This year switch it up.
-Instead of watching the game on TV, throw your own football game together with your neighbors or family!
+Instead of watching the game on TV, throw your own football game together with your family!
 What a great way to get everyone involved and out of the house after the large meal.
 If you don’t want to miss the games, maybe host the game sometime that weekend.